reactioncommerce/catalyst/package/src/components/SplitButton/SplitButton.md

   details: "Remove the selected tags from the filtered products list provided.",
   isDestructive: true
 }, {
-  label: "Remove all tags products",
+  label: "Remove all tags from products",
-  details: "Remove all tags from the filtered products list provided",
+  details: "Remove all tags from the filtered products list provided.",
   isDisabled: true,
   isDestructive: true
 }];